reivax-boucoi/Electronic_Load/README.md

 ### Serial interface

 Several remote operations are available currently, for the load to report data to an external PC.
 The serial interface provided though USB (115200 bauds) defines the following commands :
 - `get [x]` : returns current load data in the format shown below.
-Once the load is manually started, it will take x samples at the acquisition time currently defined and then shut the load down.
+Once the load is started (manually or with a command), it will take x samples at the acquisition time currently defined and then shut the load down.
 - `sweep b e s` : sweeps the current settable value from `b` to `e` in `s` steps.
 Therefore, current, power or equivalent resistance can be characterized.
 THis mode is especially useful for efficiency over load characterization.
 The load is automatically enabled and disabled.
 Samples are taken after a stabilization time equal to the acquisition time.
 If the load cannot maintain regulation during the sweep, it will be aborted.
 TODO add other commands